kmcgillivray/kmcgillivray.github.io/_posts/2015-10-30-writing-code-from-scratch.md

 Before beginning this step, the most important thing to keep in mind is that the code you’re writing doesn’t have to be perfect the first time.
 It’s important to just get one tiny piece of the overall functionality working so you can get some feedback and make some progress.
 Even if it will have to be adjusted later, each step results in feedback and a few pieces of code you can use moving forward.

-Using your pseudo-code, break it down into tiny, tiny pieces that you can tackle individually and do them one at a time.
+Using your pseudocode, break it down into tiny, tiny pieces that you can tackle individually and do them one at a time.
 If you don’t know how exactly to write something in the correct syntax, this is a good time to do some research and look it up.

-In the next example, we're taking the pseudo-code from the previous example and simply write a line to store the list of words:
+In the next example, we're taking the pseudocode from the previous example and translating one line to store the list of words:

 {% highlight javascript %}
 {% raw %}